PhilT/app_conf/README.md

 Syntax
 ----------------------------------
+* Load multiple files at once:

     AppConf.load(*filenames)

+* Or individually:

+    AppConf.load(filename1)
+    AppConf.load(filename2)

+* Infinitely nested keys:

     AppConf.multiple.nested.keys

+* Override existing values:

     AppConf.loaded.from.yaml = 'can override'

+* Set new values:

     AppConf.non.existing.value = 'can set'

+* Clear entire tree:

+    AppConf.clear

+* Returns nil for non-existent keys:

+    AppConf.non_existing -> nil
+    AppConf.non_existing.name -> NoMethodError: undefined method `name' for nil:NilClass

+* Not dependent on Rails but easy to use with it.
+For example:

+    AppConf.load('config.yml', "#{Rails.env}.yml")

 Other stuff
 ----------------------------------
 * Works with Ruby 1.9.2
 * No gem dependencies
-* Tested with MiniTest::Spec
+* Fully tested with MiniTest::Spec
-* Not dependent on Rails but easy to use with it.
-For example:
-    `AppConf.load('config.yml', "#{Rails.env}.yml")`
+* Packaged as a Gem on RubyGems.org

 Why
 ----------------------------------
-* Because I wanted to write the simplest app config possible
+* Because I wanted to write the simplest useful app config possible
+* Others are either too simple or incomplete, lack documentation or aren't Gem installable
-* Because I can
+* Because I can :-)